wm97artsociety/Manierism-megabyte-rig-/README.md

 i graduated from a Elite School from the Manhattan Project in Oak Ridge Tennessee that help Build the atomic bomb

 ----
+Oct 6th

+Internet has been added, internet node for sending payments one set closer to nice hash mining yayyyy first step the oh Satoshi got to get those bits first hand me a wrench i got a bit to collect

+---

 Oct 5th

 Vh btc hash algorithm added to be able to use hashpower with bitcoin through formula for later to sell hash power to nice hash